Pentax cameras: K Series (Digital)

 In May 2006, Pentax announced a new line of Digital SLR cameras to replace Digital *ist series.
 The K100D and K110D replaced *ist DL2 and DS2, while incorporating in-body shake reduction in the K100D model.
 The Pentax K10D, a new flagship model in Digital K series replaced *ist D, adopted Sony 10-megapixel CCD sensor and weather-sealing construction, was announced on 14 September 2006.

 The K10D featured a pentaprism viewfinder (instead of the slightly dimmer pentamirror on some previous models), full programmed, aperture and shutter priority modes, and a new Sensitivity-priority mode where the rear dial adjusts light sensitivity and the camera adjusts shutter speed and aperture to maintain correct exposure.
 Power contacts on the lens mount were introduced to enable Pentax's SDM (Supersonic Drive Motor) for silent focusing.
 The power contacts also provide the power zoom function in some FA lens that Pentax introduced in the 1990s.
 In addition, the K10D could write JPEGs and two versions of RAW files (PEF, and the Adobe specification DNG).

 The K100D Super was a slight upgrade to the K100D announced in June 2007.
 The upgrade included some features from the K10D, such as an improved shake reduction (SR) system, a dust removal system, and power contacts for SDM lenses, but which could not enable the power zoom function as the K10D.

 On January 23, 2008, Pentax announced the K20D and K200D, which replaced the K10D and K100D series respectively.
-The K20D featured a Samsung 14.6 megapixel CMOS APS-C sized sensor, a special 21 frame/s burst mode, live preview on the LCD display, and an increased sensitivity range extending to ISO 3200.
+The K20D featured a Samsung 14.6 megapixel CMOS APS-C sized sensor, a special 21 frame/s burst mode, live preview on the LCD, and an increased sensitivity range extending to ISO 3200.
 The K200D adopted the 10 megapixel sensor and weather sealing of the K10D, among other improvements, while retaining the smaller body size of the K100D Super.

 The K-m / K2000 for US was announced on September 22, 2008 at the 2008 photokina trade show along with the DA-L series of lightweight, inexpensive lenses.

 On May 20, 2009, Pentax announced the K-7 as a replacement for the K20D.
 It introduced an updated version of the Samsung CMOS sensor, but with an entirely new compact design.
 Notable new features included full metal body construction, a pentaprism viewfinder covering 100% of the frame, 720p video capture, a quieter and faster shutter mechanism, and the ability to apply automatic corrections for lens distortion and lateral chromatic aberration.
 This flagship model uses a 77 multi-zone metering system and updated focus – SAFOX VIII+.
 The K-7 was available from July 2009.